phylaxsystems/assertion-executor/src/bin/README.md

 - **revm**: Handles standard transaction execution following production network rules
 - **phEVM**: A specialized environment for assertion execution with features like:
   - Atomic execution
   - Massive parallelization
   - State forking capabilities
   - Custom cheatcodes for advanced state manipulation

 ### Benchmark details

 The benchmark includes the following transactions:

 - Regular transactions that do not trigger assertions (like EOA Eth sends);
-- Transactions that try to change dissallowed state similar to the radiant hack;
+- Transactions that try to change disallowed state similar to the radiant hack;
 - Transactions that challange lending protocol solvency.

-The second two items always trigger assertion due to interacting with Protocols under Monitor (Contracts with assertions associated with them).
+The second two items always trigger assertion due to interacting with Assertion Adopters (Protocols with assertions associated with them).

 #### Radiant simulation

-We simulate a contract that is in essance similar to what happened with the radiant exploit.
-We have a state variable that an attacker can change.
-The contract holding the variable has no timelocks or any other forms of protection built-in to disallow immediate changes.
+We simulate a contract that is in essence similar to what happened with the radiant exploit.
+We have a state variable that an attacker with can change, and the contract holding the variable has no timelocks or any other forms of protection built-in to disallow immediate changes.

 We send a transaction that changes the state to different value.
 We successfully execute the transaction with `revm`.
 Afterwards, we start running assertions using the `phEvm`.
 The assertions check if the value was changed.
 This is achieved by **forking** to the blockchain state before transaction execution, reading the relevant storage values, and switching back to see if any changes have been made.